russellgordon/icd2o-s2-2023-24/src/site/notes/Thread 1/Day 9.md

 1. Task: [[Tasks/T-Shirt Shadow Prints\|T-Shirt Shadow Prints]]
 	- Some students will be making their shirt in today's class.
 	- Remaining students are to finish off their code.
+		> [!IMPORTANT]
-		- Please be sure to make a final entry in Notion and [respond to these reflection prompts](https://icd2o-s1-2023-24.russellgordon.ca/tasks/t-shirt-shadow-prints/#reflection-prompts) when you are done.
+		> Please be sure to make a final entry in Notion and [respond to these reflection prompts](https://icd2o-s2-2023-24.russellgordon.ca/tasks/t-shirt-shadow-prints/#reflection-prompts) when you are done.

+		> [!TIP]
+		> Be sure to review the [success criteria](https://icd2o-s2-2023-24.russellgordon.ca/tasks/t-shirt-shadow-prints/#success-criteria) for the task.
+Is there a post in your portfolio to provide evidence for each look-for?
 1. Activity: [[Activities/Keyboard Shortcuts\|Keyboard Shortcuts]]
 	- Try this out if you are finished your T-Shirt Shadow Prints code.
 ## Things to do before our next class